staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 Bundles must specify a fallback asset, an asset that will be served to requests that don't match any other asset.

-Bundles can be created with the `bundle` command of the StaticDeploy cli, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.
+Bundles can be created with the `bundle` command of the StaticDeploy CLI, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.

 <div class="paddedDocsImage">
   <img
     src="../images/bundles-screenshot.png"
-    alt="Browsing bundles in the management console" />
+    alt="Browsing bundles in the Management Console" />
 </div>